Kurfürstendamm

 © Landesarchiv Berlin, F Rep. 290 (01) Nr.
 0312537, Foto: k.
 A.

-Olivaer Platz, close to the middle of Kurfürstendamm, 1914
+Olivaer Platz, close to the middle of Kurfürstendamm, looking east, 1914

 Ansichtskarte, akpool